vic-sem-2018/syllabus/VicSemSyllabus2018.md

 practices as substantive and central to our work as scholars of literature.
 It will asks to examine your own implicit and explicit research practices and habits, and (in some cases) to experiment with modifying them or developing new ones.
-This class will collaborate with Nabil Kashyap, McCabe’s Librarian for Digital Initiatives and Scholarship, as we learn to incorporate various computational elements into our work, from the basics of plain-text authoring, citation management, and keeping an open research notebook to using digital tools to help us analyze individual novels and groups of novels.
+We will learn to incorporate various computational elements into our work, from the basics of plain-text authoring, citation management, and keeping an open research notebook to using digital tools to help us analyze individual novels and groups of novels.